ishahzebali/SkyGem-AI-Chatbot/README.md

 Please ensure your code follows Python PEP 8 style guidelines and includes appropriate documentation.

 ### License
-This project is licensed under the MIT License.
-See the  file for details.
+This project is licensed under the MIT License, a permissive open-source license that allows you to use, modify, and distribute the code freely, as long as the copyright notice and permission notice are included.
+See the [LICENSE](LICENSE) file for details.

 ### Acknowledgements
 - Built with Python and Tkinter.